 This is a question you should ask yourself when considering how much load you’ll be carrying on your trip.

 We’d advise you to go frameless if you’re going on an ultralight trip.
 It will make you faster and enhance comfort because you’re only dealing with minimum load.

 Internal frames are better for heavier loads.
 And they give you better stability on rugged or uneven terrain.
 If this sounds like what you’ll be dealing with then read our review on the best internal frame backpacks.

 External frames are best suited when dealing with heavy loads.
 A major benefit of these is they provide great ventilation.
 External frame backpacks also come with many features that enhance organization.
 Take a look at some of the best new external frame backpacks to help you get ready for your next trip.

 To get a backpack that fits you perfectly you need to focus on your torso length and not your height.

 Here’s a general guide for what size backpack you should get based on your torso length:

 Another factor to look at when determining your backpack size is the waist belt.
 It’s important waist belts can be adjusted to cinch your waist because they aid in supporting your load’s weight.

-After this thorough review, we concluded the ULA Circuit is the better buy for your next thru-hiking trip.
-When compared with the Osprey Exos it is more affordable, more durable, and seems to offer more organizational features.
+After this thorough review, we concluded the ULA Circuit is the better buy for longer thru-hikes and less practical for daily or variable use.
 Its major drawback is its inaccessible pockets.

 From backpacking to cycling in the mountains, Jodie can help you stay in shape and pick the best outdoor gear, clothing, and footwear.
 She is a full-time blogger and is our go-to source for backpacking gear reviews, outdoor skills advice and information, destinations for backpacking, camping, and hiking, and a lot more.